Subject-auxiliary inversion is a common occurring type of inversion in English.

 The main uses of subject-auxiliary inversion in English are described in the following sections, although other types can occasionally be found.
 It should be noted that most of these uses of inversion are restricted to main clauses; they are not found in subordinate clauses.
-However other types (such as inversion in condition clauses) are specific to subordinate clauses.
+However other types are specific to subordinate clauses.

 Subject-Auxiliary Inversion In Questions